histlib/2017/index.md

 # WELCOME to **#KEYDH** *!*

 We are so thrilled you could join us.
-For more information about this year's conference please visit our schedule and conference information pages.
+For more information about this year's conference please visit our schedule and FAQ pages.

 Now in its third year, Keystone DH is an annual conference and a network of institutions and practitioners committed to advancing collaborative scholarship in digital humanities research and pedagogy across the Mid-Atlantic.